Mekkawy94/Laptops-Stocker/README.md

 - Add new laptops to stock
 - View all available laptops
-- Search laptops by model or brand
+- check laptops by model or brand
 - Update laptop details

 ---